What we do

 - Final Clearance and Delivery: The individual cargo is cleared through Kenya Customs using the Simba 2005 system and released to the respective

-Groupage Consolidation … Uniting Shipments while…..
+Groupage Consolidation … Uniting Shipments …..
 Connecting Markets……..

 Required documentation for groupage importation